 Junior training is on Sunday mornings from mid April – September.
-Players in Year 5 and above train from 10am – 12noon, players in Years 3 & 4 train from 10am – 11am, and players in Years 1 & 2 train from 11.10am – 12noon.
+Players in Year 5 and above train from 10am – 12noon, while players in Years 3 & 4 train from 10am – 11am.
 Training costs £3 per session for Years 5 and above, £2 per session for Year 4 and below, pay per session.
 All players who attend 5 sessions or more receive free junior club membership.

 Children train in age and ability appropriate groups, with fun exercises and mini games for younger children, and hard ball coaching for older players.
 Cricket equipment is provided, and we welcome complete beginners as well as more experienced young cricketers.
 Contact firstname.lastname@example.org to book a free taster session, or for more information.